hlmaestretti/WoodWorking-Estimations/README.md

 # WoodWorking-Estimations
 A python package that is meant to optimize the cost and time estimations for woodworking projects.
+This was a personal project of mine that I worked on off and on for a year.
+The goal was create quick estimations of how much wood I would need for various projects and to optimize the usage of the bought wood.
+At some point, this project was used in a school assignment, which added other features like price estimation and time estimation.

 Currently it can do the following:
 - Indicate if a the desired cuts can fit in the wood you have available.